DiegoIno1/DSC80-Final-Project/index.md

 | Akshan     |        nan    |          nan |           nan    |                    nan |                            nan |        nan |               nan    |                  nan |             nan |          nan    |            nan    |                       nan |             nan |    nan   |                     nan    |     nan   |
 | Alistar    |       3928.33 |          nan |          3549.86 |                    nan |                            nan |        nan |              3833    |                  nan |             nan |         3731.71 |           4088.25 |                      1996 |             nan |   3707.5 |                    3654.25 |    3346   |

+Within this table, we can see the averaged gold earned by specific characters used in specific teams.
+This table notably shows that teams perform differently with each character.
+For example, Ankora Gaming and Anubis Gaming both have used the champion "Ahri".
+However, we can see that Anubis Gaming usually earns almost double the amount of gold that Ankora Gaming would typically earn.
+As a result, we can see that characters have an impact on gold earnings, but there is a lot more than just the characters themselves.

 <h2>Assessment of Missingness</h2>